auca/com.392/Labs.md

 thread that tries to add multiple work items by incrementing the counter by some fixed value greater than one.

+Print the output for every major operation from the producer thread and from the consumer threads.

+    Specify the <number of threads to start>
+    2
+    Producer: locking the mutex
+    Producer: incrementing the value to 4 and signaling Consumer #1: locking the mutex
+    Consumer #2: locking the mutex
+    Producer: unlocking the mutex
+    Consumer #1: decrementing the value to 3
+    Consumer #1: unlocking the mutex
+    Consumer #1: locking the mutex
+    Consumer #2: decrementing the value to 2
+    Consumer #2: unlocking the mutex
+    Consumer #2: locking the mutex
+    Consumer #1: decrementing the value to 1
+    Consumer #1: unlocking the mutex
+    Consumer #1: locking the mutex
+    Consumer #2: decrementing the value to 0
+    Consumer #2: unlocking the mutex
+    Consumer #2: locking the mutex
+    Consumer #1: the counter is equal to zero.
+Waiting for signal Consumer #2: the counter is equal to zero.
+Waiting for signal

 ### Compilation

 To compile you program on Linux run the following